-Panic attacks cause feelings of extreme anxiety or fear that last from a few minutes to an hour; the average panic attack lasts 20 to 30 minutes.
+Panic attacks cause extreme anxiety or fear that lasts a few minutes or as long as an hour or more; the average panic attack lasts 20 to 30 minutes.

-Panic attacks are often unexpected, without an identified cause, though in other cases they develop in response to certain triggers.
-In general, they are not life-threatening, but experts suggest people who regularly experience them learn coping mechanisms and avoid triggers.
+These sensations often come on unexpectedly, without an identified cause, though they can also develop in response to certain triggers.
+In general, a panic attack is not life-threatening, but experts suggest people who regularly experience them learn coping mechanisms and avoid triggers.
 For an episode to medically qualify as a panic attack, an individual must experience at least four of the numerous physical symptoms the event can produce.

 Panic attacks can cause hyperventilation.
 The person experiencing the event will begin taking rapid, shallow breaths or inhaling quickly as if he or she cannot get enough oxygen.
 Often, the manifestation of such symptoms further alarms and panics the person, which compounds the symptom.

 People who experience panic attacks often report feeling dizzy during the episode.
 The dizziness may be a kind of light-headedness, a sense of disequilibrium or loss of balance, and, in some cases, mild vertigo or a feeling that everything is spinning.
 This symptom could be due in part to the lack of oxygen to the brain caused by hyperventilation.
 In most cases, the dizziness passes within a few minutes.
 In more extreme episodes, it may lead to fainting or falling.

 With the onset of a panic attack, an individual may develop tunnel vision or the lack of ability to perceive objects in their peripheral field.
 This occurs because, when panic and stress levels rise, the body directs blood flow from the head to sites more crucial for coping with the situation, such as the heart.
 The loss of peripheral vision is temporary.